-Coupling family teachings of tithing and sacrificial giving with solid mentorship from three giants (Richard DeVos, Dr. Arthur E. Turner, and Frank Wright), Ben developed a fundraising philosophy steeped in hospitality and relationships.
+Combining his family's lessons on tithing and sacrificial giving with solid mentorship from three giants (Richard DeVos, Dr. Arthur E. Turner, and Frank Wright), Ben has developed a fundraising philosophy steeped in hospitality and relationships.

 Ben’s founding of Southern Philanthropy in 2015 was the result of a decade of calls and inquiries requesting guidance from fundraisers and philanthropists.

 The greatest compliment Ben ever received was answering a call from the late, famed, international fundraising expert Jerold Panas.
 He asked Ben to consider helping with two client projects — the Armenian Missionary Association of America and The Los Angeles Biomedical Research Institute.
 Ben was able to travel with Jerry during the process, and they remained dear friends until Jerry’s death in 2018.

 Ben continues to follow his teachings, serving clients to maximize funding and promote worthy philanthropic missions.